MiamiOH-CSE274/01_Git_and_Intro/README.md

 2. Go to https://github.com/MiamiOH-CSE274/01_Git_and_Intro and fork the repo, which will create a copy of it in your github account.
 3. Install git on your computer, if you do not already have it.
 I recommend installing http://windows.github.com/ if you use windows, or http://mac.github.com/ if you use Mac. *HOWEVER, I highly recommend using the command-line tools for everything, and ignoring the GUI.
 I will not be providing help with configuring/using the GUI.*
 4. Clone your repo from github to your computer.
 When you are at the web page for your repo, `https://github.com/[your github id]/01_Git_and_Intro`, you will see info about how to clone it.
 The easiest way is to go to the command line terminal, and type `git clone git@github.com:[your github id]/01_Git_and_Intro.git`
-5. Checkout your personal branch from the repo.
-Each student has a branch labeled by their Miami uniqueid. `git checkout uniqueid` ... for example, I would do `git checkout brinkmwj`
 6. Complete the exercises below by modifying this file.
 7. After you complete each answer, be sure to create a new commit with the changes (using `git add README.md` and `git commit -m` as appropriate).
 Also, be sure to upload to github frequently by using `git push`
 8. If I don't see at least 4-5 commits on this homework, I'm going to be unhappy.
 9. Once complete, send me a pull request.
-You should send from your branch in your github repo, to your branch in the MiamiOH-CSE274 repo.
 This is your official "turn in" of the homework, which I will grade.
 10. Double check that you did the right thing by going to https://github.com/MiamiOH-CSE274/01_Git_and_Intro/pulls and making sure that your pull request is there, and looks like you expect.
 Optimism is the root of all evil.

 Exercises